mesb1/sharppc/README.md

 # sharppc
-Some software for sharp pc
+Some software for sharp pc-1401